Helping you navigate the regulations and logistics of the global trade world.

 How do I get an Importer Security Bond?

-You can obtain your surety bond through your bank or your insurance company.
-You simply need to complete the Customs Bond for D120.
-Once the customs bond is completed you will need to forward a copy to us if you want us to file with the CBSA.
+Alternatively, importers can contact their bank or insurance company to inquire about Customs bonds.
+If the bond is obtained by a party other than us, you will need to forward a copy to us if you want us to file with the CBSA.
 The CBSA will notify both you and Summit of your security number as soon as this has been issued, and your entries will then be processed under your financial security starting with the next accounting period after the launch of CARM Release 2.
-Depending on the number of imports, the minimum bond is $25K and you can monitor your imports to ensure you have enough bonds to cover your duties and taxes.
+Depending on the number of imports, the minimum bond is $25,000 and you can monitor your imports to ensure you have enough bonds to cover your duties and taxes.

-Here is the CBSA’s Memorandum D17-1-8, which also outlines the process for securing a surety bond.
+Here is the CBSA’s Memorandum D17-1-8, which also outlines the process for securing a Customs bond.

 How much does my Importer Security Bond have to be?